 Habitat for Humanity dedicated an entire page on their website to stories of people they helped, volunteers, and staff.

 Nonprofit Storytelling Conferences to Attend

-If you want to make storytelling an integral part of your nonprofit’s marketing strategy, and you’d love to learn more, here are 3 conferences you can attend this year:
+If you want to make storytelling an integral part of your nonprofit’s marketing strategy, and you’d love to learn more, here are 3 nonprofit conferences you can attend this year:

 1. Nonprofit Storytelling Conferences